1965-66 Baseball Team

 Head Coach Hank Coplen and Assistant Coach Mike Macaulay

-The 1966-67 men’s basketball team won the Eastern Region WACC Championship and went on to win the WACC (Washington State Community College) Championship with a 19-9 overall record.
+The 1966-67 Men’s Basketball team won the Eastern Region WAACC Championship and went on to win the WAACC (Washington State Community College) Championship with a 19-9 overall record.
 This was the college’s first league championship in just their second season of athletic competition.
-Mike Mahoney was the manager and Jack Bafus was the Athletic Director with the legendary Hank Coplen as the Head Coach and Mike Macaulay as his assistant for this great team.
-After winning the WACC Title they were chosen to advance to the NJCAA regional championship in Boise were they lost to the Texas JC team led by Nate Archibald.
+The team was led by the legendary head coach Hank Coplen, and assisted by Mike Macaulay.
+Jack Bafus was Athletic Director and Mike Mahoney was team manager.
+In 1967, this team competed under the Spokane-SCC athletic banner and later became Spokane Falls when the Fort Wright campus was completed.
+Jim Thacker and Bob Burrows were both named to the WAACC All-Tournament First Team.
+Spokane beat CBC 81-76 in the championship game to win the 1967 WAACC title.
+After winning the WAACC title, they were chosen to advance to the NJCAA regional championship in Boise where they lost to Arizona Western Community College, which was led by Nate Archibald.
 The team roster included Greg Allen, Dennis Ashe, Leroy Brown, Bob Burrows, Bill Crawford, Harvey Depew, John Fulton, Larry Heinz, Chuck Holley, Don Matson, Rod Pumphrey and Jim Thacker.

 1967-68 Men's Cross Country Team